-We expect to initiate a global Phase 3 clinical trial of bavdegalutamide for the treatment of men with mCRPC with AR T878/H875 tumor mutations in the second half of 2023 and submit and present additional interim data, including radiographic progression free survival, from the ongoing Phase 1 and Phase 2 (ARDENT) clinical trials at a medical congress in the second half of 2023.
+We expect to initiate a global Phase 3 clinical trial of bavdegalutamide for the treatment of men with mCRPC with AR T878/H875 tumor mutations in the second half of 2023 and present updated data, including radiographic progression free survival, from the ongoing Phase 1/2 clinical trial of bavdegalutamide at the European Society for Medical Oncology congress in Madrid in October 2023.
 Also in the second half of 2023, we expect to complete enrollment in the Phase 1b clinical trial of bavdegalutamide in combination with abiraterone for the treatment of men with mCRPC.